 It's honestly somewhat difficult to review a game about Chess because it's such a basic game that so many people have an understanding about.
 With Chess Ultra they've emulated the game well while adding a pristine and premium style to the game.
 It's basically taking a classic and shining it up to make it a special experience.
 Every mode one would expect from this type of game is present and then some.
 It looks fantastic from the smooth boards to the shiny pieces and even the environments are gorgeous.
 This is definitely the pinnacle of Chess and it probably doesn't get any better than this.

-Review Done on Chess Ultra for Xbox One
+Chess Ultra Review on Xbox One

 Review Code Provided by Ripstone